 2. Commander One

 In case you're not satisfied with the functionality of Finder and want to go more extensive, using Commander One is an ideal solution.
-This file manager Mac comes with a dual panel structure in an easy-to-use interface.
+This file explorer Mac comes with a dual panel structure in an easy-to-use interface.
 Meanwhile, the backend code behind this application is written in Swift, which makes it a dedicated file management platform for Mac devices.

 Apparently, a handy toolbar button allows you to show hidden files.
 The colors of fonts and themes can also be adjusted to make file navigation pleasing for your eyes.
 The available brief mode allows for previewing and managing different files at once.